DLCV-Fall-2024/DLCV-Fall-2024-Final-2-dontlookcanvis/README.md

 # FRANC: Fusion of bRANching Concepts ( NTU DLCV Fall 2024 Final project 2: Multiple Concept Personalization )

-For previous records of codes of this projects, visit: https://github.com/christmaskid/dlcv_final
+For previous attempts, records or some other stuff of this project, visit: https://github.com/christmaskid/dlcv_final

 ## Clone this repo
 ```shell